oazabir/HackerSpray/README.md

 .NET core logs in this format:

 ```
-HackerSpray:Debug: Defend: 1310
+2016-07-06 00:52:13.471 +01:00 [Debug] Defend Begin: /Account/Login
+2016-07-06 00:52:13.472 +01:00 [Debug] Defend: /Account/Login
-HackerSpray:Debug: Defend Result: Allowed
+2016-07-06 00:52:13.474 +01:00 [Debug] Defend Result: Allowed
-HackerSpray:Debug: Defend End: /Account/Login 1348
+2016-07-06 00:52:13.475 +01:00 [Debug] Defend End: /Account/Login 3
+2016-07-06 00:52:13.475 +01:00 [Information] Request finished in 5.6397ms 200
 ```

+Look for ``Defend End``.
+You can see how long the .NET Core Middleware has taken to perform the defence.

 ## FAQ

 ### Cannot connect to redis

- - Check if redis server running.
+ - Check if port is configured properly in connection string.
  - Check if you can telnet in to the redis port.
- - Check if port is configured properly in connection string.
+ - Check if the version of StackExchange.Redis client being used supports the Redis server or configuration you have deployed.

 ### Logging does not work

- -
+ - Incorrect path in configuration.
+ - The folder does not have write permission for the user running your app.
+ - Correct minimum level not set in config.

 ### Invalid Login attemps are not getting blocked

+ You haven't implemented the HackerSpray check on the AccountController.
+See the sample controller code on how to do this.

 ### Hacker Spray is not blocking any request after too many hits

-Make sure the HttpModule (.net 4) or the Middleware (.net core) has been properly registered.
+ - Make sure the HttpModule (.net 4) or the Middleware (.net core) has been properly registered.
+The Middleware must be registered right after ``app.UseStaticFiles`` and before ``app.UseMvc``.

-For .net core, see the sample project's Startup.cs how to proper register it.
+ - For .net core, see the sample project's Startup.cs how to proper register it.
 It is very important you register the middleware right after StaticFile handler.

-Ensure you haven't set the numbers too high in configuration.
+ - Ensure you haven't set the numbers too high in configuration.